MathiasStokholm/alkymi/docs/source/advanced/execution.rst

 Once these are known, checking cleanliness can be done very efficiently by simply comparing output checksums to input checksums (string comparisons) recursively throughout the graph.

 If alkymi determines that a recipe's inputs remain the same as for the last evaluation, the next step is to check whether the bound function has changed since the last evaluation.
 This is slightly more expensive, since a checksum for the current bound function needs to be computed for the comparison.

 Finally, if the bound function is unchanged, alkymi will check if any "external" files outside alkymi's cache have been changed.
-This is expensive, since alkymi needs to read and compute an MD5 checksum for each external file that is referenced (see :ref:`checksums_external_files`).
+This is expensive, since alkymi needs to read and compute a checksum for each external file that is referenced (see :ref:`checksums_external_files`).
 This step is needed to support traditional "Make"-like behavior.

 .. rubric:: Evaluation